RobbieRuppel/learning-library/developer-library/apex/low-code-development/1-sign-up-apex.md

 This completes the lab setup.
 At this point, you know how to create an APEX Workspace and you are ready to start building amazing apps, fast.

-Go to Module 2 of this lab by clicking the navigation menu icon, in the upper-left corner of the header.
+Go to Lab 2 of this lab by clicking the navigation menu icon, in the upper-left corner of the header.